 Consultancy to RSA Insurance Group was provided by a team of lawyers consisting of representatives of the law firms Slaughter and May (London), COBALT (Lithuania, Latvia and Estonia), Gorrissen Federspiel (Denmark), and Sołtysiński Kawecki & Szlęzak (Poland).

-The Estonian COBALT team was led by Martin Simovart (partner), Heleri Tammiste (associate attorney) and Jesse Kivisaari (lawyer).
+The COBALT team was led by Martin Simovart (partner), Heleri Tammiste (associate attorney) and Jesse Kivisaari (lawyer).

 According to RSA Insurance Group, the transaction meets its goals and is intended for the concentration of the company’s business in Britain and Ireland, Scandinavia, Canada, and Latin America.
 The money raised from the sale of the companies will be used to bolster the company’s capital.